ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

       namespace: kube-system
     spec:
       entryPoints:
-        - websecure
+        - web
       routes:
       - match: Host(`10.7.0.2`) || Host(`headlamp.homelab.cloud`) || Host(`hdl.homelab.cloud`)
         kind: Rule
         services:
         - name: headlamp
           kind: Service
-          port: 443
+          port: 80
+      tls:
+        secretName: headlamp.homelab.cloud-tls
     ~~~

     Details to highlight in this Traefik IngressRoute declaration are:

-    - The `spec.entryPoints` is set to `websecure` only, which corresponds to HTTPS.
+    - The `spec.entryPoints` is set to `web` only, which corresponds to HTTP.

     - The `spec.routes.match` is a list that informs Traefik of the possible routes to call Headlamp, including its static IP.